wehlutyk/thesis/content/3-gistr-4-results.md

 \end{cases}
 $$

-where $S_C$ is the cosine similarity function (one minus cosine distance) and $\bm{w}$ is a 300-dimensional vector representation of $w$ encoding the word's semantics, ^[Vector representations (also known as "word embeddings") encode words as vectors in a high-dimensional vector space.
+where $S_C$ is the cosine similarity function (one minus cosine distance) and $\bm{w}$ is a 300-dimensional vector representation of $w$ encoding the word's semantics,^[
+Vector representations (also known as "word embeddings") encode words as vectors in a high-dimensional vector space.
 The high-dimensionality allows the vectors to bear part of the semantic information of the words as they appeared in a training corpus.
 Large pre-trained vocabulary sets are available in many NLP libraries, and the standard spaCy English language model includes "vectors for one million vocabulary entries, using the 300-dimensional vectors trained on the Common Crawl corpus using the GloVe algorithm" (\url{https://alpha.spacy.io/docs/usage/word-vectors-similarities}).
 The GloVe algorithm was introduced by @pennington_glove:_2014, and is one of several possible methods to train such word vectors (another well-known family of methods being word2vec).